DataDog/hiring-engineers/answers.md

 ```

 ## Metric collection intervals
+In some situations it is very useful to be able to adjust the collection interval.
+Typical examples would be a check that is very resource-intensive or simply a metric where high resolution is not needed.

 Change your check's collection interval so that it only submits the metric once every 45 seconds.
+Default is 15 seconds.

 Edit ``/tmp/datadog/conf.d/my_custom_agent_check.yaml`` and add the minimum collection interval variable: